SAP-archive/cloud-observability-application-monitoring/exercises/A1/README.md

     ```
     neo set-alert-recipients -a <YOUR-SUBACCOUNT-NAME> -b <YOUR-APP-NAME> -u <YOUR-EMAIL-OR-USERNAME> -e <YOUR-RECIPIENT-EMAILS> -h <HOST>
     ```
-    Here is an example with my P-USER:<br />
+    Here is an example.
+Be sure to insert **YOUR-SUBACCOUNT-NAME** (e.g. p2000499901trial) and **YOUR-RECIPIENT-EMAILS** (e.g. opp362-001@mailinator.com)<br />

     ```
-    neo set-alert-recipients -a p2000499901trial -b espmcloudweb -u p2000499901 -p Welcome18 -e opp362-001@mailinator.com -h hanatrial.ondemand.com
+    neo set-alert-recipients -a <YOUR-SUBACCOUNT-NAME> -b espmcloudweb -u p2000499901 -p Welcome18 -e <YOUR-RECIPIENT-EMAILS> -h hanatrial.ondemand.com
     ```
-    > Note: If you don't want to put your own email address, you can use a service like [Mailinator](https://www.mailinator.com).
-Moreover be aware that the password attribute is optional in the command.
+    > Tipp: If you don't want to put your own email address, you can use a service like [Mailinator](https://www.mailinator.com).

+    > Note: As we are using an SAP Cloud Platform trial account, the host will be **hanatrial.ondemand.com**.
+You can get the list of all hostnames in the [official documentation](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/350356d1dc314d3199dca15bd2ab9b0e.html?q=regions).<br />
+    In addition to that, be aware that the password attribute is optional in the command.
 If you don't add it, it will be asked by launching the script.

       <br />

 1. Copy and launch the command in the console to create alert notifications.
-    > Note: As it takes up to 5 minutes to be activated, let's continue with the next exercise and create custom metrics.
+    > Note: As it takes up to 5 minutes to be activated, let's continue with the next exercise and create a custom metric.

 <br /><br /><br />